Text Link

 When to seek help for an eating disorder

-If you or a loved one is showcasing signs of restriction, binging, or purging behavior, it’s likely a good time to start a conversation about what’s going on, and to start seeking treatment.
-Recovery from an eating disorder is always within reach!
+If you or a loved one is showcasing signs of restriction, binging, or purging behavior, it’s likely a good time to start a conversation about what’s going on, and to start seeking eating disorder treatment.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.